Updated June 26, 2023

 Bagster pick-up costs are all-inclusive, meaning whether you fill your bag completely or halfway, the pick-up fee will be the same (as long as the load is 3,300 lbs or less).

-- What Items Can and Can't Go in a Bagster?
+- What Can You NOT Put in a Bagster?

 Average Cost to Rent a Roll-Off Dumpster

-A 10 yard dumpster typically costs more than a dumpster bag, but it holds 3x more debris and often has less restrictions.
+A 10 yard dumpster typically costs slightly more than a dumpster bag, but it holds more than 3x more debris and usually has less restrictions.
 With that said, it is possible to find 10 yard dumpsters that cost less than Bagsters in certain areas with certain providers.

 There are as number of factors that affect dumpster pricing: